 For example A above, you can see how it is clean and smooth.
 This is what we would expect from a normal shed.
 Although, in example B you can see how much a portion of the pedicle was broke off with the antler.
 This injury can have lasting effects.
 A small pedicle injury may not be deadly; although, an injury as large as example B will have a lasting effect for years to come and has a high chance of leading to a brain abscess.
 The deformity that this will cause will affect not only the looks of the buck but also his ability to fight other bucks during the rut.
 So even if you use an antler trap and managed to get the sheds from your number one buck that you just missed this year, congratulations, you just messed up his rack for life.
 Not to mention, his chances of breeding are significantly decreased.

 Sister Post – 10 Essential Items for Shed Hunting

 Now that you know what shed hunting is all about, you should get ready to get out there and find some sheds!
 But what should you take with you?
-Check out my other post ” 10 Essential Items For Shed Hunting” to find out.
-Here is an example of the article,
+To answer that question I have written another post titled “10 Essential Items For Shed Hunting”.
+Check it out here, or read a sample of it below:

 Be Prepared With the Right Shed Hunting Gear